lonergan123/scs_whisper/README.md

 See readme at
 # OpenAI's Whisper in Snowpark Container Services
 # Overview
-Basic test of Snowpark Container Services API.
+This application code is an attempt to install the whisper transcription services with Snowpark Container Services.